The Food Processor vs. Mortar and Pestle: Which is Better? (2026)

 Italian Pesto

-If it’s the basil season and you have fresh basil on hand, you can also use the mortar and pestle to make a classic pesto a la Genovese.
-Simply add fresh basil leaves, pine nuts, grated parmesan cheese, garlic, olive oil, and a pinch of salt to the mortar and crush everything together until you have a smooth, flavorful sauce.
+If it’s basil season and you have fresh basil on hand, you can also use the mortar and pestle to make a classic pesto a la Genovese.
+Simply add fresh basil leaves, pine nuts, grated Parmesan cheese, garlic, olive oil, and a pinch of salt to the mortar, then crush everything together until you have a smooth, flavorful sauce.

 You can also use your own ingredients to make any kind of pesto.
-Replace the pine nuts with some other nut, garlic with another aromatic like ginger, olive oil with an aromatic cooking oil you like, and basil with another ingredient, such as sundried cherry tomatoes, kale, or even asparagus, to make an authentic pesto.
+Replace the pine nuts with another nut, garlic with another aromatic like ginger, olive oil with an aromatic cooking oil you like, and basil with another ingredient, such as sun-dried cherry tomatoes, kale, or even asparagus, to make an authentic pesto.

 Spice Blends

 Whole spices preserve their precious aroma molecules much better than their pre-ground counterparts.
-You can find them at the grocery stores too, but a spice store will have fresher spices with more options.
-Once you get them, simply grind a handful in a mortar and pestle and let the powerful fragrances rising from the bowl mesmerize you while doing so.
+You can find them at the grocery stores, too, but a spice store will have fresher spices with more options.
+Once you get them, simply grind a handful in a mortar and pestle, letting the powerful fragrances rise from the bowl mesmerize you.

-You can also use a spice grinder, but you should know that your own mortar excels at grinding spices.
+You can also use a spice grinder, but your own mortar excels at grinding spices.
 Plus, a mortar and pestle lets you grind some spices like nutmeg, cinnamon, and peppermint that you can’t grind with a grinder.

 Add cumin, coriander, cloves, saffron threads, or whatever spices you like, and make a powder out of them.
 Mix in some dried garlic too if you fancy the tangy garlic taste.
 This will enhance the aroma and flavor of your dishes much better than pre-made spices or mixes.
 Add assorted nuts or dried vegetables to your spice blend for even more flavor.
 You can mix your creations with some ground coarse salt to make flavored salt.